Payment: Services are self-pay

 Therapy is uncomfortable because change is uncomfortable.
 You can’t make change without being willing to talk about things that are hard, scary, make you angry, or even cry.
 You have to face your fears, talk about your struggles, and discover ways to cope with your stressors.

-Your time is valuable and I wouldn't dare waste it.
+Your time is valuable and I wouldn’t dare waste it.
 If you’re ready to get to work, look at, and deal with those real issues, let’s talk.
-Life may be hard, but you can have the final say.
+Life is hard.
+You can have the final say.
 And I would love to help.